Pylons/pyramid/docs/glossary.rst

      action.
 In bfg terms, this means determining whether, for a given context, any :term:`principal` (or principals) associated with the request have the requisite :term:`permission` to allow the request to continue.
-Authorization in :mod:`repoze.bfg` is performed via its :term:`authorization policy`.
+Authorization in :mod:`pyramid` is performed via its :term:`authorization policy`.

    principal